 Craft an easily understandable CC&R/Governing Docs

 Every COA is required to create a CC&R, or a Covenants, Conditions & Restrictions document and/or governing documents that condo owners must sign at the closing.
 A CC&R highlights community rules that residents must abide by.
-If crafted well with simple language, residents can easily understand association expectations and how it aligns to overall operations.
-If you already have an existing CC&R, re-evaluate the content for ease in understanding.
+If crafted well with simple language, residents can easily understand association expectations and how it aligns with overall operations.
+If you already have an existing CC&R, re-evaluate the content for ease of understanding.
 Governing documents should also include how the association plans to share financial information with unit owners.
-Be aware that many older association documentation may not accommodate more modern technological methods of conveying this information.
+Be aware that much older association documentation may not accommodate more modern technological methods of conveying this information.
 Review your CC&R to make sure it meets your current community’s requirements and the law.

 Encourage owners to attend and participate in board meetings

 To keep unit owners informed of pertinent issues impacting the association such as annual budgeting and development projects, encourage them to attend and participate in association meetings.
-Creating an open-dialogue ensures that their voice is heard and taken seriously.
+Creating an open dialogue ensures that their voice is heard and taken seriously.
 Provide owners with a meeting agenda well in advance so they can know about issues ahead of the meeting.
 Also, provide them with a best practices guide on how to effectively discuss and vote on issues.
-Another way to encourage residents to attend the board meeting is by using a community-specialized communication software to send them notices of the upcoming events.
+Another way to encourage residents to attend the board meeting is by using community-specialized communication software to send them notices of the upcoming events.

 Be open to sharing financial information

 To build trust with owners, be open about the financial health of the association when they ask.
 The types of financial information required for resident disclosure vary on state laws and governing documents.
-Usually, some financial disclosure is required even at a broad, summary-level.
+Usually, some financial disclosure is required even at a broad, summary level.
 Visit your state’s legislation website to identify any recent updates to condo laws.

 Create a community website

 The best way to communicate important information about your community to residents and the public is through a website.
-The website should include community contact information, office hours & location, board member information, common amenities, and latest news.
+The website should include community contact information, office hours & location, board member information, common amenities, and the latest news.
 Gated content for residents, board members, and managers only should include meeting minutes, association meeting calendar, and financial reports.

 Implement a knowledge base